 And whether or not a listener happens to be sitting in the sweet spot, Baglyos explains, “When you’re listening in a room, you’re not just hearing direct sound.
 You’re hearing the total sound of the mass of air in the room moving.
 And if that’s accurate, you can be very sure that it’s going to translate well…you can go to the car, headphones, a small Bluetooth speaker, and it’s going to sound good.”

-According to Baglyos, coaxial studio monitors like the Kali IN-8 can help listeners make mix decisions.
+According to Baglyos, coaxial studio monitors like the Kali IN-8 and Kali IN-5 can help listeners make mix decisions.
 “Because the stereo image is so nice…it means that you have a physical reference point in space for every element of your mix.
 Which means that when you’re mixing, your brain has to do far less work to pick out what you’re looking for as you’re making changes.
 And you can hear all of the changes that you make immediately, and have a much more powerful sense of not only how those changes are affecting individual tracks, but how changes to individual tracks are affecting the mix as a whole.
 That instantaneous, real-time feedback just makes it so much easier to make a mix, and to feel good about the mix you’ve created.”